jasmine-tabuzo/jasmine-tabuzo.github.io/README.md

 - Can I add pictures to my site?
     - Yes, you can add pictures to your site.
 To learn how to add pictures using markdown, follow this [lesson](https://www.markdowntutorial.com/lesson/4/).

+- How do I work on my hosted resume offline?